-As a part of the One Baltimore for Jobs (1B4J) demonstration grant, recipients met regularly to troubleshoot the complex compliance of a government contract.
-Over the course of the two-year grant, these workforce professionals discussed other issues they faced and realized there was a great benefit to meeting across programs.
-After the 1B4J grant period ended, the Mayor’s Office of Employment Development hired outside consultants to engage workforce development professionals around the city to determine how to structure a Practice Advisory going forward.
-Fourteen workforce professionals met for six months to develop a framework for a citywide workforce practice advisory group.
+After the One Baltimore for Jobs (1B4J) grant period ended, the Mayor’s Office of Employment Development hired outside consultants to engage workforce development professionals around the city to determine how to structure a Practice Advisory going forward.
 The new design for Practice Advisory 2.0 will be launched in Winter of 2018-2019.

 Associated Black Charities (ABC) is leading an initiative to advance racial equity in workforce development.
 This Community of Practice will work together to address the myriad of race-based barriers that prevent training participants from achieving their own employment goals.
 Comprised of workforce practitioners, program directors/managers, workforce funders, case managers and training providers, this is a working group of colleagues from across organizations who are focused on building our collective capacities and leading the effort to embed a racial equity lens throughout the workforce.

 For more information please contact Clair Watson-Minson, Workforce Strategist at firstname.lastname@example.org